MyPortugalHoliday.com

 From the Praça da República, the impressive castle is clearly visible above you.
 The most direct route is the Calçada de São Tiago, a steep but rewarding cobbled path that begins near the town hall.
 The 10-minute climb takes you directly up the hill to the castle or the main entrance (which is on the eastern side of the complex).

-The Castelo de Tomar (9) is massive 12th-century walls and crenellated battlements demonstrate the Templars' military might.
-These fortifications successfully withstood a Moorish siege in 1190, cementing the castle's reputation as impregnable.
-Walk along the ramparts for spectacular views before entering the Convento de Cristo (10) complex (entrance fee €15).
+The Castelo de Tomar (9) has massive 12th-century walls and crenellated battlements that demonstrate the Templars' military might.
+These fortifications successfully withstood a Moorish siege in 1190, cementing the castle's reputation as an impregnable stronghold.
+If you have time and it's not too hot, I always walk the ramparts for the views over the region.

 Castelo de Tomar